amirweiss15/academic-kickstart/content/home/awards.md

 weight = 60

 +++
+•	2019 – The Yitzhak and Chaya Weinstein Research Institute for Signal Processing David Burshtein award for scientific paper publication.

 •	2019 – The David and Paulina Trotsky foundation award for outstanding Ph.D. students.

 • 2019 – The Miriam and Aaron Gutwirth foundation scholarship.